 You can always pick up dessert at a grocery store or indulge after dinner at a nearby restaurant, but once you find a truly talented bakery, nothing can compare to the treats they create.
 Store-bought sweets will no longer do, and you’ll find yourself daydreaming about the mouthwatering creations they serve up.
-We asked you, our fans, to tell us what bakeries and desserts stood out in your area for our annual Culinary Challenge, and the results didn’t disappoint.
-Here are the fourteen sweet spots around Virginia that are crowd-pleasing customer favorites.
+We asked you, our fans, to tell us what bakeries and desserts stood out in your area, and the results didn’t disappoint.
+Here are the eleven sweet spots around Virginia that are crowd-pleasing customer favorites.

 Sub Rosa Bakery—Richmond

 Sub Rosa is a wood fired bakery and stone-milling operation located in the historic neighborhood of Church Hill in Richmond.
 They specialize in the timeless craft of bread and pastry baking, using high-quality organic, regional, and heirloom grains.
 Everything they bake comes from the on-site wood-fired masonry oven.
 They use a large selection of organic Virginia fruits, meats, and vegetables in their recipes, resulting in rich pastries and breads.

 This small family owned and operated bakery is located in a beautifully restored century old building in historic downtown Gate City.
 They pride themselves in serving traditional home baked sweets as well as delicious seasonal specialties highlighting regional flavors.
 Their selection changes daily, infusing local and seasonal flavors into their delectable desserts.